 Through his freelance consulting practice, Greenland Enterprises, Georges has engaged in a variety of sustainability projects, including strategic evaluations for the Global Institute of Sustainability at Arizona State University and for Norway’s International Climate and Forest Initiative.
 Previously, Georges was the Head of Market Intelligence for the Institutional Equities Group at LaBranche Financial Services in New York, where he was an NASD Series 86/87 licensed analyst.
 He was a Partner at Aedi Group, a sustainability-focused investment holding firm with a portfolio of start-up companies in the real estate and technology sectors.
 Georges also worked with design-build firms on residential green building projects Vermont and Colorado, and is certified in Permaculture design.

-Georges served as a Trustee of Stratleade Sustainability Education for seven years.
+Georges serves on the Board of Change Is Simple, a non-profit bringing project-based sustainability education into classrooms in eastern Massachusetts, and served as a Trustee of Stratleade Sustainability Education for seven years.
 He is a graduate of The Mountain School of Milton Academy, Phillips Exeter Academy, and Dartmouth College.
 He holds a M.Sc. in Strategic Leadership towards Sustainability from the Blekinge Institute of Technology in Karlskrona, Sweden, where his thesis research focused on carbon reduction projects under the Kyoto Protocol and EU Emissions Trading Scheme.